Azure/azure-service-bus-dotnet/README.md

 Azure Service Bus Messaging is an asynchronous messaging cloud platform that enables you to send messages between decoupled systems.
 Microsoft offers this feature as a service, which means that you do not need to host any of your own hardware in order to use it.

-Refer to the [online documentation](https://azure.microsoft.com/services/service-bus/) to learn more about Service Bus.
+Refer to [docs.microsoft.com](https://azure.microsoft.com/services/service-bus/) to learn more about Service Bus.

 This library is built using .NET Standard 1.3.
 For more information on what platforms are supported see [.NET Platforms Support](https://docs.microsoft.com/en-us/dotnet/articles/standard/library#net-platforms-support).

 ### Getting Started

-To get started sending messages to Service Bus refer to [Get started with sending to Service Bus queues](./samples/SendSample/readme.md).
+To get started sending messages to Service Bus refer to [Get started sending to Service Bus queues](./samples/SendSample/readme.md).

-To get started receiving messages with Service Bus refer to [Get started sending messages to Service Bus in .NET Core](./samples/ReceiveSample/readme.md).
+To get started receiving messages with Service Bus refer to [Get started receiving from Service Bus queues](./samples/ReceiveSample/readme.md).

 ### Running the unit tests